 In 1983, the federal government increased NSERC’s budget for university-industry research partnerships.
 NSERC responded by regrouping existing activities, with some new initiatives, into a more comprehensive University-Industry Program.
 The "Project Research Applicable in Industry," or PRAI program, inherited from NRC, was modified, expanded, and renamed the "Collaborative Research and Development" program.
 The most significant new feature of the program was that it required industrial partners to contribute financially to the research project.
 Another new venture created for the University-Industry Program was the Industrial Research Professorship, now known as the Industrial Research Chair (IRC).
 Industrial Research Chairs help universities to build on existing strengths or to develop a major research capacity in areas of interest to industry.
 The first was the NSERC/New Brunswick Power Industrial Research Chair in Nuclear Engineering, held by Daniel Meneley.
 Since the beginning of the program, more than 300 Industrial Research Chairs have been established.

-Today, NSERC provides about one sixth of all funds for university research and development in the natural sciences and engineering.
-Every year, more than 9,000 professors receive NSERC support for their work.
+Today, NSERC is the leading provider for university research and development in the natural sciences and engineering.
+Every year, approximately 12,000 professors receive NSERC support for their work.
 Twenty-nine of the top fifty R&D companies have funded university research in partnership with NSERC.
-All together, about eleven hundred companies have participated in NSERC programs.
-As NSERC celebrates its 25th anniversary, the Council can reflect on a long history of service to Canada and look forward to a bright future of discovery and innovation that will help maintain Canada's prosperity and scientific leadership in the twentieth century.
+All together, more than 2,400 companies have participated in NSERC programs.
+As NSERC celebrates its 35th anniversary, the Council can reflect on a long history of service to Canada and look forward to a bright future of discovery and innovation that will help maintain Canada’s prosperity and scientific leadership in the twentieth century.

 Thistle, Mel; The Inner Ring.
 Toronto: University of Toronto Press, 1966.